toddfoster/sharedprayers/content/daily/dd-evening.md

 > and deliver us from evil.
 > For the kingdom, the power,
 > and the glory are yours,
-> now and for ever.
-Amen
+> now and for ever.  **Amen.**

 ## The Collect
 > Lord Jesus, stay with us, for evening is at hand and the day is past; be our companion in the way, kindle our hearts, and awaken hope, that we may know you as you are revealed in Scripture and the breaking of bread.
-Grant this for the sake of your love.
-Amen.
+Grant this for the sake of your love. **Amen.**